elastic/elastic-agent/docs/test-framework-dev-guide.md

-All VMs (including Windows) support connections via SSH, the framework generates and stores the necessary SSH keys to access the VMs, the easiest way to connect to them is using the SSH command returned by `mage integration:SSHVM`.
+All VMs (including Windows) support connections via SSH, the framework generates and stores the necessary SSH keys to access the VMs, the easiest way to connect to them is using the SSH command returned by `mage integration:SSH`.
 It will list the VMs and ask to select one.

-On a Unix shell you can run `$(mage integration:SSHVM)`, the menu is printed to stderr and the SSH command to stdout.
+On a Unix shell you can run `$(mage integration:SSH)`, the menu is printed to stderr and the SSH command to stdout.
 After selecting the VM you will have shell connected to it.